Photo Andrew Pennill LRPS

 More recently the Orchestra has had the privilege of welcoming Nicola Benedetti (November 2010), Guy Johnston (March 2012), Chloé Hanslip (March 2013), Craig Ogden (July 2013), Rachel Nicholls (March 2014), Clare Hammond (November 2014), Laura van der Heijden (January 2016) and many others, to perform.

-We rehearse on Monday evenings at the Rushcliffe Leisure Centre in West Bridgford, Nottingham and are always on the look-out for talented, enthusiastic players to join the team.
+We rehearse on Monday evenings at the Becket School in West Bridgford, Nottingham and are always on the look-out for talented, enthusiastic players to join the team.
 Members of the orchestra pay an annual subscription of £150.

 For a few more details of the Orchestra's early history click here.